Terraform-Tutorials/terraform-local-exec-outputting/README.md

 ### `Installation`

 To use Terraform you will need to install it.
 HashiCorp distributes Terraform as a binary package.
-You can also install Terraform using popular package managers.
+You can also install [Terraform](https://www.terraform.io/) using popular package managers.

-Use the Terraform documentation [download](https://www.terraform.io/) to install Terraform on your machine.

 1. Install `yum-config-manager` to manage your repositories.
 ```bash